Sustainable Agriculture Volunteer

 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

-• Train farmers to employ improved crop cultivation technologies and management practices to improve crop production and food security.
+• Train farmers to employ new crop cultivation technologies and management practices to improve crop production and food security.

 • Educate farmers on sustainable soil and water conservation technologies and management practices.

-• Train farmers on agriculture based basic business skills to facilitate a process to identify, develop, and implement an agriculture-based income generating activities (IGAs).
+• Train farmers on basic business skills to facilitate a process to identify, develop, and implement agriculture-based income generating activities (IGAs).

 • Train farmers on technologies and management practices to conserve, store, and/or transform agricultural products to add value.